 RSPCA inspector Holly Brown was called to Clyne after a member of the public found the young foal outside their home on Thursday [9 July].

 Inspector Brown said: “The foal had diarrhoea, was very small and there was no sign of her mother.
 She was probably only around a week old.

 “The foal was alert but quite flat.
 I syringed water into her and she soon … Continue reading…

-THE RSPCA is appealing for information after a dog was found abandoned in a forest near Resolven.
+THE RSPCA is appealing for information after a cat was caught by an illegal gin trap in Abergwynfi.

 A member of the public called the RSPCA on Monday [13 July] after their cat Button was found with a gin trap on its leg.
 The cat had made it as far as the caller’s neighbour who released the cat from the trap.
 The trap had trapped her left paw and she is now receiving treatment at a veterinary surgery.